Qzrx/programming_praxis/README.md

 programming_praxis
 ==================

-Exercises from Programming Praxis (http://programmingpraxis.com/)
+These are my attempts at solving the problems from Programming Praxis (http://programmingpraxis.com/).
+I'll be attempting them in permuted order, and exclusively in Python as it's what I'm trying to improve on.